-- 4.1 A company is required by the CA 2006 to obtain the approval of its shareholders by an ordinary resolution (being a resolution passed by a simple majority of those entitled to vote) or by a special resolution (being a resolution passed by a majority of at least 75% of shareholders entitled to vote) in order to carry out certain actions, for example, to change the company's name or Articles.
-Within certain parameters, the SHA can alter the approval thresholds required to pass certain decisions, for instance a matter requiring a simple majority to pass under the CA 2006 could as a matter of contract under the SHA be enhanced to require 80% approval. - 4.2 The shareholders of the company will take decisions by passing resolutions at general meetings of the company or by way of written resolution.
-Which decisions need to be passed as ordinary resolutions and which as special resolutions depends on the CA 2006, the Articles and, if applicable, the SHA.
+4.1 A company is required by the CA 2006 to obtain the approval of its shareholders ordinary resolution (being a resolution passed by a simple majority of those entitled to vote) or special resolution (being a resolution passed by a majority of at least 75% of shareholders entitled to vote) in order to carry out certain actions, for example, to change the company's name or Articles.

+4.2 The shareholders of the company will take decisions by passing resolutions at general meetings of the company or by way of written resolution.
+Which decisions need to be passed as ordinary resolutions and which as special resolutions depends on the CA 2006t, the Articles and, if applicable, the Shareholders' Agreement.